AxelDlv00/ToxiFrench/data_preprocessing/README.md

 - `anonymization/`: Notebooks and scripts for full anonymization of the raw forum dataset, including user, topic, and message ID mapping.
 - `cleaning/`: Notebooks for filtering, cleaning, and preprocessing the raw data (removing irrelevant, too short/long, or noisy messages).
 - `GPT_annotation/`: Scripts and notebooks for automatic annotation using GPT-based APIs, including batch processing and quality checks (the cleanest version is in [data](../data/cleaned_annotation/) in the `parquet` format).
-- `mistral_agreement/`: Notebooks for annotation and agreement analysis using the Mistral model.
-- `qwen_agreement/`: Notebooks for annotation and agreement analysis using the Qwen model.
-- `subsets_preparation/`: Notebooks for extracting and preparing disjoint subsets from the main dataset by trying to ordering with a decreasing toxicity using weak signals (bans, deletions, ...)
+- `weak_signals/`: Notebooks for extracting and preparing disjoint subsets from the main dataset by trying to ordering with a decreasing toxicity using weak signals (bans, deletions, ...)

 ## Usage